gispeople/gruntimaps/src/Documentation.md

 ```

 ## Layer Style JSON

 **URL** : `/api/layers/style/a_layer`

 **Parameters**: The layer identifier is passed in the URL

 This call returns the MapBox style JSON component for the specified layer.

-### Example Success Response
+**Example Success Response**:

     200 OK

 ```json
 [
   {